AY2425S2-CS2103T-T08-1/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

+   * `find Chicken rice` : Finds all customer who ordered chicken rice.

+   * `findPreferences no salt` : Finds all customer who prefer to not have salt.

+   * `savePreferences 1 no salt` : Add the preference "no salt" for customer in the 1st position

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.